All I See: Live performances

-Minogue performed "All I See" and "Can't Get You Out of My Head" live on the results show 1 April 2008 of the American program Dancing with the Stars.
-She also performed the song on The Late Late Show with Craig Ferguson, and The Ellen DeGeneres Show, and at selected shows of the KylieX2008 concert tour.
+To promote the single's release in the United States, Minogue appeared on some television shows to perform "All I See".
+She sang the track along with "Can't Get You Out of My Head" live on the results show of Dancing with the Stars on 1 April 2008.
+For the number, she wore a platinum blonde bobbed wig, red sequined mini-dress and gold platform shoes; it was her first performance on American television in five years, and was watched by an audience of 20 million viewers.
+Minogue also performed the song on The Late Late Show with Craig Ferguson, and The Ellen DeGeneres Show, and at selected shows of the KylieX2008 concert tour.